jon-whit/herbert/TestApplication/ReaderControlPanel/ReadMe.txt

 AppWizard creates one dialog class:

-ReaderControlDlg.h, ReaderControlDlg.cpp - the dialog
+HerbertControllerDlg.h, HerbertControllerDlg.cpp - the dialog
-    These files contain your CReaderControlDlg class.
+    These files contain your CHerbertControllerDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in ReaderControl.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in HerbertController.rc, which can be edited in Microsoft Visual C++.